aynamuday/souschef-androidspeech/README.md

   <img src="display.png" alt="">
 </p>

+**SousChef** is an Android-based cooking application equipped with voice assistance and personalization designed to enhance the users' culinary experience.

+## Key Features
+- Browse a variety of recipes and manage their own recipe collection
+- Voice-assisted cooking using simple commands (e.g., “next,” “start over”)
+- Personalized recipe recommendations

 ## Prerequisites
 - Android Studio
 - Firebase
 - Algolia

 ## Getting Started
 1. Open the project folder in Android Studio
 2. Prepare the emulator or physical device
 3. Click *Run*

 ## Firebase
 1. Create a Firebase project